Fjakob/data-driven-MPC-of-helicopters/README.md

     qpOases_uncondensed.m
     qpOases_condensed.m

 The qpOASES library has to be compiled first to run the related scripts/models.
 It is recommended to read the manual first.
-After cloning/pulling the repo, in the [core](/src/core/), folder move the adjusted file `qpOASES_SQProblem` into the `interfaces\simulink` subdirectory in qpOASES to allow for computation time restriction.
+After cloning/pulling the repo, in the [core](/src/core/) folder, move the adjusted file `qpOASES_SQProblem` into the `interfaces\simulink` subdirectory in qpOASES to allow for computation time restriction.

 ### Documentation